Mobile apps stand to be the backbone of all the smartphones

 Let’s dream a little bit.
 If developers would manage to transfer calculations from our pockets to Clouds, the new logic will appear.
 We won’t have to pay for the latest gadget to use the functions we need.
 Smart clouds will study our everyday needs and optimize each user’s account capacity.
 It means that we’ll have to pay the minimum for the power we take.

 As you can see, the market is quite impressive, but new horizons demand huge efforts.
-New features, such as machine learning, Internet of things and Cloud storages are seemingly going to work altogether.
+New features, such as machine learning, Internet of things and Cloud storage are seemingly going to work altogether.
 Will we see all the benefits of such collisions?
 Of course, no. But we’ll become closer to the new level as ever.

 Cut to the